 Set “Ethereum” as the chain:

 In the Derivation Path section set “BIP32” and

 2.3 Set the 12 words

-Back at the top of the page, set “English” as the language for the backup phrase, and input he 12 words of your backup phrase that you got from Trust Wallet:
+Back at the top of the page, set “English” as the language for the backup phrase, and input the 12 words of your backup phrase that you got from Trust Wallet:

 3. Find the private key

-At the bottom of the page the tool should have generated many wallet addresses, just pick the first one as that is the one that corresponds to your IoTeX wallet on Trust (even if you see it in the Etehreum format, it has the same private key of your native IoTeX wallet on Trust!
+At the bottom of the page, the tool should have generated many wallet addresses.
+Just pick the first one as that is the one that corresponds to your IoTeX wallet on Trust (even if you see it in the Etehreum format, it has the same private key as your native IoTeX wallet on Trust!
 You can check it by converting your IoTeX wallet to the Ethereum format)

 Import in ioPay

-Once you got the private key, just open your ioPay Desktop and import it to gain access to your wallet: you can now manage all the staking buckets, XRC20 tokens and NFTs from ioPay itself and on member.iotex.io
+Once you got the private key, open your ioPay Desktop and import it to gain access to your wallet: you can now manage all the staking buckets, XRC20 tokens, and NFTs from ioPay itself and on member.iotex.io

 You can now close the BIP39 tool and restore your Internet connection.